liviucotfas/ase-web-and-cloud-applications-security/README.md

 # Web and Cloud Applications Security

 ## Required Software
 - Microsoft Visual Studio 2019 (can be downloaded from https://visualstudio.microsoft.com/vs/community ).
+Make sure that the ASP.NET and web development workload is installed.

 ## Microsoft Azure for Students
 - Get started with $100 in Azure credits to be used within the first 12 month.
 More details: [link](https://azure.microsoft.com/en-us/free/students/)